bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build-REQUIREMENTS.md

   fail-fast: false
   ```
 - The `rbm-config.yml` file must be committed to the repository root.
 If not found, the action must fail fast.
-- These configuration items must be applied in the action environment.
+- Apply the following configuration items in the action environment for rate limiting:
+  - timeout-minutes
+  - concurrency
+  - max-parallel
+  - continue-on-error
+  - fail-fast

 #### Domain
 - Process all Dockerfiles found in the directory specified by `recipes_dir` in the configuration
 - Use the `recipe_pattern` from the configuration to identify Dockerfile recipes

 #### Build Process

 a.
 Generate a timestamp postfix:
    - Use the command: `date +'%Y%m%d__%H%M%S'`
    - This will be used in the Build Label